postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

 }
 ```

-Now that we have our `InterpolatedStringBuilder`, we can create our revised logging aspect that will utilize it.
+Now that we have our `InterpolatedStringBuilder`, we can create a revised logging aspect that utilizes it.

 ```c#
 using Metalama.Framework.Aspects;